KV 11

 Chamber D1

 See entire tombChamber D1 is a combination of the front (north) part of the intended corridor D, which was abandoned when it broke into side chamber Fa of KV 10, and the cutting to the left (west), made to shift the axis westwards away from KV 10.
 The left (west) wall shows two scenes: Rameses III offering incense to Atum, and Rameses III receiving the Heb-Sed Festival symbol from Ptah.
-The Upper Egyptian Meret goddess is shown with a libation-vase on the rear (south) wall.
+The Upper Egyptian goddess Meret is shown with a libation-vase on the rear (south) wall.
+Although heavily damaged, the inscription in front of the goddess Meret attests to the strong connection of the tomb with the sanctuary at Heliopolis.
 Rameses III offers incense and libation to Ptah-Sokar and a winged Isis on the front wall.
 The right wall shows two scenes: Rameses III offering Ma'at to Osiris, and offering libation to Anubis.

 Porter and Moss designation: